ibm-cloud-docs/log-analysis/devops/control_usage_index_rate.md

 - Configure the email notification channel by selecting **Add email** and entering 1 or more emails.
 - Configure the Slack notification channel by selecting **Add slack** and configuring the channel details.
 - Configure the PagerDuty notification channel by selecting **Add PagerDuty** and entering the credentials.
+- Configure the Webhook notification channel by selecting **Add Webhook** and entering the credentials.

 ### Step 3.
 Configure the notification frequency